 Mission & Values

-Take care of wild public lands in our footprint.
+1. Take care of wild public lands in our bootprint.

-Provide transformational job opportunities in the outdoors that cultivate, educate, and empower the next generation of conservation leaders..
+2. Provide transformational opportunities in the outdoors that inspire and connect the next generation of conservation stewards.

-Wilderness and other wild public lands have value, and we share responsibility for caring for those lands and for the ecological benefits they provide for current and future generations.
+Wilderness and wild public lands have value, and we share responsibility in caring for those lands and for the ecological benefits they provide for current and future generations.

 Sharing knowledge and offering skills-based training for employees and partners will help revitalize stewardship in our region and the country.

 Safe, inclusive access to the outdoors is a basic right, and access to meaningful and transformative outdoor places, experiences, and careers must be equitable.

 The foundation of our relationships.
 SAWS is more successful when we build respectful relationships to share capacity and work to understand and support mutual objectives and the needs of the communities.

 We Are Committed to Working Towards Equity in the Outdoors